magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/jquery-widget-calendar.md

 github_link: frontend-dev-guide/javascript/jquery-widget-calendar.md
 ---

-<h2 id="fedg_jquery-widget_calendar-overview">About the Calendar jQuery Widget</h2>
+<h2 id="fedg_jquery-widget_calendar-overview">Overview</h2>

-The Calendar widget is a customized <a href="http://api.jQueryui.com/datepicker/" target="_blank">jQuery UI Datepicker widget</a> that enables you to select a data using a pop-up or an in-line calendar.
+The Calendar widget is a customized jQuery <a href="http://api.jQueryui.com/datepicker/" target="_blank">Datepicker Widget</a> that enables you to select a data using a pop-up or an in-line calendar.
 Calendar is also responsible for:

 *	Merging the <a href="#fedg_calendar_config">global configuration</a> with the options that are passed from PHP when Calendar is initialized.
 *	Taking into account server time zone offset.